-At the moment my kitchen smells DIVINE – I have been scenting a batch of bath bombs for our mums for Mother’s Day.
-They are infused with a gorgeous relaxing blend of essential oils including ylang ylang, rose geranium, petitgrain and oakmoss.
-Not only do they smell divine, they also look so pretty as we have been pressing dried rose petals and lavender we have saved from the garden into the base of the moulds.
+At the moment, my kitchen smells DIVINE – I have been scenting a batch of bath bombs for teacher’s presents.
+They are infused with a gorgeous relaxing blend of essential oils including ylang-ylang, rose geranium, petitgrain and oakmoss.
+Not only do they smell divine, but they also look so pretty as we have been pressing dried rose petals and lavender we have saved from the garden into the base of the moulds.

 Why baby bath bombs?
-Not only do they look super cute but they also accommodate any type of bath, big ones or little ones – you might need only two or if you have deep bath you might need three or four depending on how much scent and fizz you want.
+Not only do they look super cute, but they also accommodate any bath, big ones or little ones – you might need only two, or if you have a deep bath, you might need three or four depending on how much scent and fizz you want.
 My daughter has been known to dump a whole batch in the bath just to watch them fizz!

-1. In a large bowl mix all the dry ingredients with a whisk so that any clumps are broken up.
+- In a large bowl, mix all the dry ingredients with a whisk so that any clumps are broken up.

-3. Now for the part that requires patience, take the spray bottle of water and spritz the mixture trying not to let it fizz, keep mixing it with the whisk.
+- Now for the part that requires patience, take the spray bottle of water and spritz the mixture, trying not to let it fizz, and keep mixing it with the whisk.

-4. Test continually with your hand.
-When is has the consistency of just wet fine sand and can be tightly packed or hold it’s shape you will know that it is ready.
+- Test continually with your hand.
+When it has the consistency of just wet fine sand and can be tightly packed or hold its shape, you will know that it is ready.

-5. Scatter the botanicals into the bottom of the moulds and then tightly pack the mixture into the moulds and smooth the top, sometimes I spritz the top of the moulds and smooth it off for a more even finish.
+- Scatter the botanicals into the bottom of the moulds and then tightly pack the mixture into the moulds and smooth the top.
+Sometimes, I spritz the top of the moulds and smooth it off for a more even finish.

-6. Let sit for at least four hours although I prefer overnight.
-When you think they are ready ease one from the mould and make sure it holds it’s shape.
+- Let sit for at least four hours, although I prefer overnight.
+When you think they are ready, ease one from the mould and ensure it holds its shape.

-7. Place them on a baking rack to dry for a day or overnight then package them gifts or store them in an airtight container.
+- Place them on a baking rack to dry for a day or overnight, then package them as gifts or store them in an airtight container.

 Enjoy your baby botanical bath bombs!